A History Of Jewels And Jewelry

 READ

-History of Bali Jewelry
+History of Onyx Jewelry

 As the Renaissance continued, jewelers began focusing on conveying emotion rather than religious or moral messages.
 During this time, a diversity of materials were used for jewelry creations including diamonds set in precious metals such as gold and silver.